OHDSI/TheBookOfOhdsi/DataQuality.md

 ## Sources of data quality problems

-There are many threats to the quality of the data, starting as noted in Chapter \@ref(EvidenceQuality) when the doctor records her or his thoughts. @dasu_2003 distinguish the following steps in the lifecycle of data, recommending DQ be integrated in each step.
+There are many threats to the quality of the data, starting as noted in Chapter \@ref(EvidenceQuality) when the doctor records her or his thoughts. @dasu_2003 distinguish the following steps in the life cycle of data, recommending DQ be integrated in each step.
 They refer to this as the DQ continuum:

 1. **Data gathering and integration**.
 Possible problems include fallible manual entry, biases (e.g. upcoding in claims), erroneous joining of tables in an EHR, and replacing missing values with default ones.
 2. **Data storage and knowledge sharing**.
 Potential problems are lack of documentation of the data model, and lack of meta-data.
 3. **Data analysis**.
-Problems can include incorrect data transformations, incorrect data interpretation, and use of inapproriate methodology.
+Problems can include incorrect data transformations, incorrect data interpretation, and use of inappropriate methodology.
 4. **Data publishing**.
 When publishing data for downstream use.

 Often the data we use has already been collected and integrated, so there is little we can do to improve step 1.
 We do have ways to check the DQ produced by this step as will be discussed in subsequent sections in this chapter.